Lithium Battery Safety: Fire Prevention Tips

 - Primary (non-rechargeable) lithium batteries are comprised of single-use cells containing metallic lithium anodes.
 Non-rechargeable batteries are referred to throughout the industry as “lithium” batteries.
 You can find these types of batteries in computers, various machines that have the need to save settings, long use devices, such as the 10-year battery life smoke detectors, and devices that have higher performance demands, such as some cameras and flashlights (123A batteries for example).
 Do not recharge these.

 - Secondary (rechargeable) lithium batteries are comprised of rechargeable cells containing an intercalated lithium compound for the anode and cathode.
-Rechargeable lithium batteries are commonly referred to as lithium-ion or lithium-polymer batteries and are commonly used in almost all of your consumer items that are currently labelled as rechargeable.
+Rechargeable lithium batteries are commonly referred to as lithium-ion or lithium-polymer batteries and are commonly used in almost all of your consumer items that are currently labeled as rechargeable.

 Why do Lithium Batteries Catch Fire?